homeymusic/mami.codi.R/README.md

 Chords with short wavelengths relative to the component wavelengths sound pleasant.
 And chords with long wavelengths relative to component wavelengths sound unpleasant.
-MaMi.CoDi uses this measure of relative wavelengths to predict the perceived spatial consonance of a chord.
+MaMi.CoDi uses this measure of relative wavelengths to predict the perceived space consonance of a chord.

 Let us unfreeze time and start counting how often a hair cell moves due to a pure tone of our sounded chord.
 If we count the number of movements relative to a certain amount of time, we will be observing the frequency of the partial.
-This would be a temporal observation.
+This would be a time observation.
 The auditory system has a property called phase locking which allows it to encode the time intervals, periods, between spikes from sound waves.

 When we combine the period components of a chord together, we can estimate the overall period for the whole chord.
 That chord period will be as long as or longer than the longest component period of the chord.
 Short relative periods sound pleasant.
 Long relative periods sound unpleasant.
-MaMi.CoDi uses this measure of chord period to predict the perceived temporal consonance of a chord.
+MaMi.CoDi uses this measure of chord period to predict the perceived time consonance of a chord.

-MaMi.CoDi sums the spatial and temporal consonance predictions to create an overall consonance-dissonance prediction.
-MaMi.CoDi subtracts the spatial consonance from the temporal consonance to create a major-minor polarity prediction.
+MaMi.CoDi sums the space and time consonance predictions to create an overall consonance-dissonance prediction.
+MaMi.CoDi subtracts the space consonance from the time consonance to create a major-minor polarity prediction.
 Positive values will sound major, negative values minor and values around zero will sound neutral.

-Because wavelength and frequency are inverse of each other one might imagine that the spatial and temporal signals would have the same values.
+Because wavelength and frequency are inverse of each other one might imagine that the space and time signals would have the same values.
 However, for complex pitches that is not the case.
 The pattern of the two sets of components are different.
 See the example of the major triad with 5 harmonics, below.

-# `{r, child=c('man/Spatiotemporal_Periodicity.Rmd')} #`
+# `{r, child=c('man/Space_Time_Cycles.Rmd')} #`

 ### Finding the standard_deviation Values

-“One difficulty with distinguishing between place and temporal (or place-time) models of pitch is that spectral and temporal representations of a signal are mathematically equivalent: any change in the spectral representation is reflected by a change in the temporal representation, and vice versa .
+“One difficulty with distinguishing between place and time (or place-time) models of pitch is that spectral and time representations of a signal are mathematically equivalent: any change in the spectral representation is reflected by a change in the time representation, and vice versa .
 Discovering what the auditory system does means focusing on the physiological limits imposed by the cochlea and auditory nerve.

 “For instance, the place theory can be tested using known limits of frequency selectivity: if pitch can be heard when only unresolved harmonics are presented (eliminating place information), then place information is not necessary for pitch.
-Similarly, if all the frequencies within a stimulus are above the upper limits of phase locking, and the temporal envelope information is somehow suppressed, then temporal information is not necessary for pitch perception.”
+Similarly, if all the frequencies within a stimulus are above the upper limits of phase locking, and the time envelope information is somehow suppressed, then time information is not necessary for pitch perception.”

-from “Revisiting place and temporal theories of pitch”, Andrew J.
+from “Revisiting place and time theories of pitch”, Andrew J. Oxenham, 2014.
-Oxenham, 2014.

 The MaMi.CoDi model, based on Stolzenburg (2015), has one one parameter: standard_deviation.
 Variance is used by the Stern-Brocot algorithm to